hugerte/hugerte-react/SECURITY.md

 ## Reporting a Vulnerability

-For details on how to report security issues to Tiny, refer to the [Reporting TinyMCE security issues documentation](https://www.tiny.cloud/docs/tinymce/6/security/#reporting-tinymce-security-issues).
+For details on how to report security issues to HugeRTE, refer to the [information in the main HugeRTE repo](https://github.com/hugerte/hugerte/blob/main/SECURITY.md).